bloomberg/memray/docs/flamegraph.rst

 Flame graphs can be interpreted as follows:

-- The nodes at the top of the flame graph represent functions that allocated memory.
+- The nodes at the bottom of the flame graph represent functions that allocated memory.

-- For quickly identifying the functions that allocated more memory directly, look for large plateaus along the top edge, as these show a single stack trace was responsible for a large chunk of the total memory of the snapshot that the flame graph represents.
+- For quickly identifying the functions that allocated more memory directly, look for large plateaus along the bottom edge, as these show a single stack trace was responsible for a large chunk of the total memory of the snapshot that the flame graph represents.

-- Reading the flame graph from top down shows the ancestry relationship:
+- Reading flame graphs from the bottom up shows ancestry relationships.
-  Every function is called by its parent, which is shown directly below it; the parent was called by its parent shown below it, and so on.
+  Every function is called by its parent, which is shown directly above it; the parent was called by its parent shown above it, and so on.
-  A quick scan downward from a function identifies how it was called.
+  A quick scan upward from a function identifies how it was called.

-- Reading the flame graph from bottom up shows code flow and the bigger picture.
-A function calls all child functions shown above it, which, in turn, call functions shown above them.
-Reading bottom up also shows the big picture of code flow before various forks split execution into smaller towers.
+- Reading flame graphs from the top down shows code flow and the bigger picture.
+A function calls all child functions shown below it, which, in turn, call functions shown below them.
+Reading top down also shows the big picture of code flow before various forks split execution into smaller shafts.

-- You can directly compare the width of function boxes as wider boxes mean more memory was allocated by the given node and those are the most important to understand first.
+- You can directly compare the width of function boxes: wider boxes mean more memory was allocated by the given node, so those are the most important to understand first.

 - Major forks in the flame graph (when a node splits into several ones in